 And though I wish I had some secret stored within the confines of my own mind that I could relay to these students, the answer is always the same, “Just keep coming and doing the hard work.”
 Because the trick is to any yoga practice is just that – you have to practice.
 The only way to get better is to keep coming to the studio, rolling out the mat, and surrendering to the process.

 As an instructor it is my job to relay as much information as I can to my students so they can develop a practice that keeps them interested, mentally stimulated, and ready to do the physical work.
-It is also my responsibility to create an atmosphere that is conducive to learning, in which I am open to what my students can teach me at the same time I am offering them information about the posture and their body they might not be aware of.
+It is also my responsibility to create an atmosphere that is conducive to learning, in which I am open to what my students can teach me at the same time I am offering them information about the posture and helping them create a new awareness within their body.

 Anyone that has established a practice that has lasted longer than a year starts to realize the life long journey they are on.
-That there is more to just accomplishing a certain goal the posture is presenting because once you have claimed that goal you find there is still more to learn.
+They realize there is more to just accomplishing a certain goal the posture is presenting because once you have achieved that goal, you find there is still more to learn.
 This is not meant to depress you, but to open you up to possibilities on the road ahead.
 Who knows what the next year holds?
-As long as you are giving as much as you can to your practice there are endless outcomes.
+As long as you are giving as much as you can to your practice, there are endless outcomes.